cab-product-marking/opcua_client/README.md

 The client needs the open62541.dll for runtime.
 To generate x64 folder start build for Debug and Release.
 Copy *.dll from <paths to>\opcua_client\open62541_lib\Debug\bin to <paths to>\opcua_client\x64\Debug.
 Same procedure for Release build.
+Rebuild the solution for debug and or release.

 Use the client with VS or call the *.exe in <paths to>\opcua_client\x64\Debug or ..\Release.